How to maintain a good posture when sitting

 How to correct your posture when sitting

-- Sit well back in your seat with both feet flat on floor
+• Sit well back in your seat with both feet flat on floor

-- Your ankles, knees and hips should be at right angles, with your thighs level with the knees.
+• Your ankles, knees and hips should be at right angles, with your thighs level with the knees.
 You may need to swap chairs or grab some cushions if your seat is too high or low

-- Check that your body weight is equal on both bottom cheeks
+• Check that your body weight is equal on both bottom cheeks.

-- Finally, tuck in the chin.
+• Finally, tuck in your chin.

 If you notice you're tensing, try to imagine a helium balloon with a string that is attached to the back of your head.
 This should help you lengthen your neck, keeping your chin gently tucked in, your chest open and your shoulders relaxed down and back.